Have you ever heard the terms “closure” or “unfinished business”?

 Gestalt therapy is an exciting and versatile therapy that has evolved over the years.
-There is a dynamic history behind this therapy, and it should not be discounted by practitioners (coaches and therapists) who are deciding upon their orientation.
+There is a dynamic history behind this therapy, and it should not be discounted by practitioners, coaches, or therapists who are deciding upon their orientation.

 Gestalt psychology also has appeal to laypeople who find the gestalt way of life to be in line with their values.

 When learning about gestalt therapy, it is essential to maintain a focus on the underlying theory, moving past the charisma of its founder, Fritz Perls.
 Perls’s work is instructive and vital to understanding the rise of gestalt therapy.